 A ticket is usually placed which could take days, weeks, or months for an issue to be resolved.
 A lack of responsiveness and accountability frustrates clinical users leading to decreased work satisfaction and increased patient dissatisfaction.

-We are Best in KLAS without the high price tag, and are ideally suited for hospitals or health systems of any size (small or large).
+Wellsoft is a Best in KLAS system without the high price tag, and is ideally suited for hospitals or health systems of any size (small or large).
 We don’t nickel and dime our customers because we believe in focusing on delivering the best value to maximize your return on investment.

 Missing features, glitches, downtime, subpar technology, add-on costs, nickel and diming for every little thing, poor support and inefficient delays are the most noted causes of frustration by other ED EHR providers clients.
 All of these decrease the value and ROI of the solution.